Letters from Lodi

 Age Before Beauty

 When they say old vine in Mokelumne River, they do not mean any ol’ old vines.
 Most connoisseurs outside the region are unaware of the fact that these porous, sandy soils have always been inhospitable to the infamous phylloxera blight that wreaked havoc elsewhere around the world at the end of the nineteenth century.
 This explains why over 5,000 of Mokelumne River’s 42,000 planted acres still sit on their own rootstocks – one of the largest collections of ungrafted Vitis vinifera remaining in the world.
+Does this make for "better" Zinfandel?
+Whether demonstrable or not, natural roots are known to be less vigorous than rootstock selections largely preferred by the American winegrowing industry for grafting.
+In Lodi, in fact, the highest quality Zinfandels have long been known to come from vineyards that are own-rooted, whereas blocks on grafted roots are less preferred (although there are a few sites that have performed favorably on St. George rootstock over the past 100 years).

 East vs. West Side Zinfandels